SWOT Analysis: Definition

 How to do a SWOT Analysis for a Business Plan?

-There are two types of factors in a business: Internal and External.
+There are two types of factors in business: Internal and External.
 The factors which would exist irrespective of the existence of a specific organization are considered to be external and those that exist within an organization are of course, internal.

 Implement the below mentioned 8 steps for SWOT analysis to develop a business plan: